Themes

 Purpose

-As part of the Transatlantic Program from the German Federal Ministry for Economic Affairs and Climate Action (BMWK), Bauhaus Earth has initiated a two-year project: it will promote knowledge building and exchange between Germany and US cities in the field of the regenerative built environment.
+As part of the Transatlantic Program from the German Federal Ministry for Economic Affairs and Energy (BMWE), Bauhaus Earth has initiated a two-year project: it will promote knowledge building and exchange between Germany and US cities in the field of the regenerative built environment.

 Linking environmental protection and social justice